hmcezar/English-CV/README.md

-CV (from latex-cv)
+Henrique Musseli Cezar CV (English)
 ========

-Curriculum vitae done using John Chodera's latex-cv template, from which this repository is forked from.
+Curriculum vitae done using [John Chodera's latex-cv](https://github.com/jchodera/latex-cv) template, from which this repository is forked from.